What makes a good helmet?

 Everyone has a different budget when it comes to buying a cycle helmet.
 If you’re willing to cough up the extra coin then you can expect the helmets to become lighter, better ventilated or have a better adjustable retention system.

 But never fear!
 You don’t have to spend a fortune to get something that will keep you safe.
 All helmets must conform to standards that guarantee a certain level of protection.
 The debate on whether helmets should be compulsory continues to rage on.
 No matter what side of the fence you’re on, it’s undeniable that you’re better protected in some circumstances when wearing a helmet.
+It is particularly important for elderly bike riders to wear helmets.
 Have a read through this guide to get an idea of what you should be looking for.

 You want your helmet to strike that perfect balance between snug and secure.
 It doesn’t want to be so tight that it’s pinching you around the face.
 Meanwhile, if the helmet is too loose and you get into a crash, your head will still be moving around inside it.
 So you don’t want that either.
 Don’t be afraid to go into a shop to try some on.
 After all, it’s vitally important to get one that’s comfortable and safe.